Evidence-based sleep support for babies 0–18 months, with a birth-trauma-informed approach for families who need more than generic advice.

 26 hours after the start of the induction, my cervix had not dilated beyond 6cm.
 My baby's heart rate also decelerated three times.
 Each time the baby's heart rate tanked, a medical team would arrive looking very concerned, talking amongst themselves, repositioning my body again and again.
 Between the worried conversations and the constant noise of the fetal monitor, I tried very hard to breathe and stay calm.

-I remember whispering (we didn't know yet she was a girl) "stay with me, you can do it."
+I remember whispering (we didn't know yet she was a girl) "Stay with me.
+You can do it."

 After the second deceleration, the team agreed the best course of action was a c-section.
 I happily signed the consent form.
 We just wanted to go home with our baby, safely.